dylrz/Volley/README.md

 A 10 week "Course" of self-improvement

-Taking this opportunity to learn how to build a website, and keep track of my progress
+Taking this opportunity to learn how to build a website that keeps track of my progress

 Weekly updates every Saturday